mat-docs/SECU4.Site/docs/stream_api/stream_api.md

 Partition based - if there is no partition mapping given, the default partition of the main topic will be used.

+## Batching Responses

+When a high amount of messages is processed at the same time.
+The overhead can be significant and the bandwidth can be more efficiently utilised by batching the responses.

+The configuration on the server side corresponds to the behaviour when consuming off the broker, whereas the configuration on the client side corresponds to the behaviour when producing to the broker.